mrosseel/piDSC/readme.md

 # piDSC

 This project was inspired directly by astrokeith's excellent [eFinder](https://astrokeith.com/equipment/efinder/) project.
+This repo was forked from Chris Horne, the original author (see https://bitbucket.org/ckhorne_dev/pidsc).
 This project is intended only for non-commercial use.

 piDSC is combination of a RaspberryPi 4 and a camera, to be mounted to a telescope.
 The pi constantly takes pictures through the camera of the night sky, and using the [astrometry.net](http://astrometry.net/doc/readme.html) package, determines the current RA/DEC that the telescope is pointing towards, and reports this to SkySafari or other planetarium software via the LX200 protocol.